 If you or a loved one has suffered from a spinal cord injury due to the fault of another, you may have a legal claim to damages and other compensation.
 This may be the case, for example, if the injury was at least in part the responsibility of a car or truck driver, a defective product or a hazardous property condition.
 When seeking legal representation, be sure that the lawyer or team of lawyers is experienced in spinal cord injuries.

-Contact our Personal Injury Lawyers and Attorneys today to find an experienced spinal cord injury lawyer near you.
+Search our national directory of attorneys to find an experienced spinal cord injury lawyer near you.